PAGE 1 of 2

-There is also an option to extend 3 days, in order to experience several sites we are unable to take in during the main (7-day) itinerary, including Bethlehem (Church of the Nativity), the Herodion, the Citadel (Tower of David), Yad Vashem (holocaust memorial), Burnt House Museum, Jerusalem Model, Shrine of the Book (Dead Sea Scrolls), Israel Museum, and The Valley of Elah, where David killed Goliath.
+There is also an option to extend 3 days, in order to experience several sites we are unable to take in during the main (7-day) itinerary, including Bethlehem (Church of the Nativity), the Citadel (Tower of David), Yad Vashem (holocaust memorial), Burnt House Museum, Jerusalem Model, Shrine of the Book (Dead Sea Scrolls), Israel Museum, and The Valley of Elah, where David killed Goliath.

 Who may come?

 The tour is open to everybody, believers and seekers alike.
 Children age 12 and above are also welcome, provided they are mature enough to appreciate the sights.

 There is a fair amount of walking around the various sites, including hilly terrain, so a reasonable level of personal fitness is desirable, and good walking shoes are a must.

 - Securing a space (paying the deposit), and personal information required

 - Payment details, early payment discount, and cancellation policy